A Note from Mariana

 On the side, Mariana dabbles in illustration co-creating a graphic novel series about superheroes that protect wildlife with National Geographic Adventurer of the year, Shannon Galpin and her 13 year old daughter.

-Even though she is constantly on the road, Mariana loves coming home to her dog, two cats, many temporary foster animals and her very patient husband who loves them all.
+Even though she is constantly on the road, Mariana loves coming to her home in New York to her dog, two cats, many temporary foster animals and her very patient husband who loves them all.